AhmadZaqiq/Dart-Assessment-/README.md

 ### 8. **Play Again**:
    - After the game ends, you'll be asked if you'd like to play again.
 Type `Y` for yes or `N` to exit the game.

-By following these steps, you'll be able to run the Tic-Tac-Toe game on your local machine and play with either a friend or the AI.
+By following these steps, you'll be able to run the Tic-Tac-Toe game on your PC and play with either a friend or the AI.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.